Early Fetal Scan Conference 2019

 - Cleft lip/palate

 The main aim of Early Fetal Scan (EF scan) is screening for structural anomalies.

-EF scan represents systematic from top to toe anatomical review of the fetal organs with special attention to the heart and brain.
+EF scan represents a systematic from top to toe anatomical review of the fetal organs with special attention to the heart and brain.
 The optimal time for EF scan is 12-13 weeks of pregnancy (around 12+5 weeks).
-The 11 weeks (CRL below 55 mm) is suboptimal period due to fetal immaturity (especially brain) and insufficient resolution.
+11 weeks (CRL below 55 mm) is the suboptimal period due to fetal immaturity (especially brain) and insufficient resolution.

 10 Main Advantages of Early Fetal Scan